Banner

 • Australia Assessment Level – 2 (Medium risk)

-Students from level 2 countries are considered to be slightly riskier and thus require a higher number of evidence.
+Students from level 2 countries are considered to be slightly riskier and thus require a higher number of pieces of evidence.
 Evidence requirements may be a thorough financial record, tax records, academic records, experience, GS, etc. Immigration agents perform thorough background examinations of students from countries that fall into this category (and Australian study visa processing will be slightly slower than that of level 1).

 • Australia Assessment Level – 3 (Highest risk)

 Students from countries at this level are considered riskiest and thus require a higher amount of evidence for their study in Australia.
 Students falling at this level will face a higher number of checks/scrutiny on their documents, financial background, enrollment evidence, and many more.
-Unfortunately for students of this level, they will face thorough scrutiny at every step of the way, be it is financial, academic, or any other aspect.
+Unfortunately for students of this level, they will face thorough scrutiny at every step of the way, whether it is financial, academic, or any other aspect.

 What is the current Australia Assessment Level of Nepal?